TApplencourt/IRPy/README.md

 - Any change of dependencies will be handled properly automatically.

 But, the same data will be recomputed multiple times.
 A simple solution is to use lazy evaluation of these nodes/properties.
 Just use the `property_lazy` decorator for doing so
-(all these exemple can be found in the [exemple](https://github.com/TApplencourt/IRPy/blob/master/exemple.py) file).
+(all these example can be found in the [example](https://github.com/TApplencourt/IRPy/blob/master/exemple.py) file).

 ```python
 class NotTrivialFunction(object):